 Welcome to PLIX Inflatables!
-This activity offers patrons a chance to imagine and design interactive, inflatable creations using recycled materials (like chip bags!).
-This activity explores pneumatics—a field of engineering that makes use of air under pressure, with applications in a wide range of fields (like art and architecture; mechanical engineering; fashion; and even deep sea exploration!).
+Imagine and design interactive, inflatable creations using recycled materials—like chip bags!
+This activity explores pneumatics—a field of engineering that makes use of air under pressure—with applications in a wide range of fields, such as art and architecture; mechanical engineering; fashion; and even deep-sea exploration.
 Here, you'll combine the power of air with flexible, lightweight materials to bring your creations to life!

 Activity at a Glance